olliw42/mLRS-docu/docs/LUA.md

 The Lua script for radios with a black and white screen is limited in functionality and only allows for 5 parameters to be configured.
 By default, these are BindPhrase, Mode, TxPwr, RxPwr, and RxOutMode.

-If one wants to be able to change a different parameter, this [section](https://github.com/olliw42/mLRS/blob/main/lua/mLRS-bw.lua#L25-L28) in the Lua can be updated to reference a different parameter.
-The parameter numbers are zero-based and can be determined from the list [here](https://github.com/olliw42/mLRS/blob/main/mLRS/Common/setup_list.h#L80-L127).
+If one wants to be able to change a different parameter, the 'custom param list' section in the Lua can be updated to reference a different parameter.
+The parameter numbers are zero-based and can be determined from the 'Setup parameter list' section located in [setup_list.h](https://github.com/olliw42/mLRS/blob/main/mLRS/Common/setup_list.h).

 For example, if one wanted to replace Mode with RF Band then 'param_idx_list[1] = 1' needs to be updated to 'param_idx_list[1] = 2'